grunwaldlab/krisp/README.md

 ### Using pip

-`krisp_fasta` can be installed directly from the python repository (testpypi for now):
+`krisp_fasta` can be installed directly from the PyPI repository:

-`pip3 install -i https://test.pypi.org/simple/ krisp`
+`pip3 install krisp`

 ### Downloading from github

 Alternatively, `krisp_fasta` can be installed from source utilizing the Makefile in this repository.
-Simply run the following command in the directory with the donwloaded source files:
+Simply run the following command in the directory with the downloaded source files:

 `make install`